 Specialised information service

-The Specialised Information Service for Russian, East and Southeast European Studies
+- Specialised Information Service for East, Central and Southeast European Studies

 Since 1949, the German Research Foundation (DFG) has supported the Bayerische Staatsbibliothek as reference library for the research of Eastern Europe in Germany.
 Between 1949 and 2015, this took place within the framework of the funding programme for special collection areas, "Sondersammelgebiete", and since 2016 the programme of Specialised Information Services for Science and Scholarship, "Fachinformationsdienste für die Wissenschaft", has been pursued.

-The Specialised Information Service (FID) for Russian, East and Southeast European Studies provides an infrastructure for the research of Eastern Europe in the fields of humanities and social sciences.
+The Specialised Information Service (FID) for East, Central and Southeast European Studies provides an infrastructure for the research of Eastern Europe in the fields of humanities and social sciences.
 The broad spectrum of services in the domain of scholarly literature and information provision is expanded continuously in close coordination with the expert community.

 Within the framework of the Specialised Information Service, the Bayerische Staatsbibliothek acquires around 18,000 monographs and collective works annually, as well as several thousand journals and a broad spectrum of electronic media from Eastern Europe and about the region.
 Descriptive and subject cataloguing is carried out for the entire literature.
 As a special service, tables of contents and abstracts (since 2006) and bibliographies and registers (since 2016) are provided in digital form.
 Not only do they offer a "first glance at the contents", but they are also incorporated in the search, thereby offering systematic and frequently also multilingual search access points.

 One of the core tasks of the Specialised Information Service is the Germany-wide provision of the acquired research literature.
 This service is highly sought after: Around 13,000 monographs from and about Eastern Europe and a similar number of articles are circulated by the Bayerische Staatsbibliothek within the scope of national interlibrary loan every year.
-Articles from electronic journals and e-books are also made available via interlibrary loan, with the service being expanded in 2017.
+Articles from electronic journals and e-books are also made available via interlibrary loan.

-To cover the peak demand of German Eastern-Europe research, the Specialised Information Service for Russian, East and Southeast European Studies acquires licenses for location-independent access to digital resources that come at a charge.
+To cover the peak demand of German Eastern-Europe research, the Specialised Information Service for East, Central and Southeast European Studies acquires licenses for location-independent access to digital resources that come at a charge.
 The focus is on extensive full-text archives.

 The Bayerische Staatsbibliothek supports the open-access idea.
 Around 80,000 titles from the Eastern Europe collection have already been made freely accessible in digital form.
-Continuing the DFG-supported project OstDok (2009 – 2015), the Specialised Information Service for Russian, East and Southeast European Studies provides the technical infrastructure for electronic secondary publications of printed monographs, collective works and journals from the field of Eastern-Europe research.
-In cooperation with research institutes and Eastern-Europe experts, also the provision of originally electronic publication series and online portals on the topic is expanded continuously.
+Continuing the DFG-supported project OstDok (2009 – 2015), the Specialised Information Service for East, Central and Southeast European Studies provides the technical infrastructure for electronic secondary publications of printed monographs, collective works and journals from the field of Eastern-Europe research.
+In cooperation with research institutes and Eastern-Europe experts, also the provision of originally electronic publication series and online topic dossiers is expanded continuously.